 Diversity

-Edmonton is a diverse city and continues to become more so each year.
-There are well over 300,000 immigrants making up one-quarter of the population.
-Of the immigrants that chose to move to Edmonton, 54% were economic immigrants (skilled workers), 29% were sponsored by family, and 17% were refugees.
+Edmonton is a diverse city with more than 125 languages spoken. and continues to become more so each year.
+More than 300,000 immigrants make up one-quarter of the population.
+Of the immigrants that chose to move to Edmonton, 54% were economic immigrants (skilled workers), family sponsored 29%, and 17% were refugees.

 New immigrants primarily have South Asian, Chinese, Black, Filipino, Latin American, Southeast Asian, Middle Eastern, Korean, and Japanese backgrounds.
 There are more than 125 different languages spoken in the city.